facebook/react-native-website/docs/build-speed-android.md

 We recommend to use [sccache](https://github.com/mozilla/sccache) to achieve this.
 We defer to the sccache [distributed compilation quickstart](https://github.com/mozilla/sccache/blob/main/docs/DistributedQuickstart.md) for instructions on how to setup and use this tool.

+## iOS

+### Use a compiler cache

+Compilation of Objective-C/C++ and Swift files may also be accelerated by a compiler cache.

+Similar to the android compiler cache section above, we recommend using ccache, and you should install it in the same way.

+For Xcode to take advantage of a compiler cache three steps are required:

+1. You must make symbolic links to the compilers that xcodebuild needs, similar to the links made above for `gcc` and `g++` but Xcode uses `clang` and `clang++`: